Heiligenstadt in Oberfranken: Railway

 From 1915 to 1968, Heiligenstadt was the end of the Heiligenstadt–Ebermannstadt spur line, which also afforded a connection to Forchheim.
 When the time came to build it, there were still some who needed convincing of the project's wisdom.
 Put forth as arguments in its favour were the basalt mined on the Upper Leinleiter, iron ore finds near Königsfeld, the wood from the Stauffenberg and Aufseß forests, loading grain and livestock, and the looming tourism in the Franconian Switzerland.

 For those whose lands abutted the projected right of way, building the railway meant a financial burden, for the railway required acquisition of lands needed not only for this right of way but also for other building works such as access ways.
 Even communities farther away from the railway were ready to throw their lot in with those that were nearer in the hope that there would one day be an extension to Hollfeld or Scheßlitz.

 The people of Gasseldorf, on the other hand, caused the railway builders difficulties.
 They were unwilling to yield land for the project, making forcible expropriation measures necessary.

 In June 1913, building work began.
-There was 117 000 m³ of earth to be moved, 11 bridges to be built, and the Leinleiter riverbed had to be shifted in five places, making plenty of work for more than 100 workers and many residents.
+There was 117 000 m^{3} of earth to be moved, 11 bridges to be built, and the Leinleiter riverbed had to be shifted in five places, making plenty of work for more than 100 workers and many residents.

 In 1915, the project could fulfil its purpose.
 On 4 October 1915, the Ebermannstadt-Heiligenstadt local railway went into service.
 The schoolteacher Hans Spörl wrote:

 “A Heiligenstadter, engine driver Fritz Krasser, son of former mayor Friedrich Krasser in Heiligenstadt, who in his own time was already pushing for a railway to be built, had asked to be allowed to drive the first train into his hometown.
 His wish was granted.”